Importing or exporting ozone depleting substances in New Zealand

 The main purpose of the Ozone Layer Protection Act 1996 (OLPA) is to phase out ozone-depleting substances.

 Because New Zealand does not produce these substances, we use a system of import controls to meet our obligations in phasing out the use of, and limiting access to, certain products containing these substances.

-You need a permit from us before you can import ozone depleting substances such as methyl bromide or hydrochlorofluorocarbons (HCFCs).
-Import levels for these substances are periodically reduced, and permits are only granted to importers who can demonstrate an existing use prior to the introduction of OLPA.
+You need a permit from us before you can import ozone depleting substances such as methyl bromide, halons or hydrochlorofluorocarbons (HCFCs).
+Import levels for these substances are periodically reduced.
+Some categories of permit can only be granted to importers who can demonstrate an existing use prior to the introduction of OLPA.
 Also, some substances may no longer be imported as they have already been phased out.